 - The balance of challenge & support to help others grow & take their performance to the next level

-Day Five - Managing team and individual performance - 3 December 2019
+Day Three - Managing teams and individual performance - 5 November 2019

 - How teams form and how to enable a performing team

 - Delegation and Motivation – maximising your team resources

 - How to have difficult conversations which bring about positive outcomes.

 - Setting SMART objectives for individuals and teams

 - Setting performance standards.
 When and how to review performance and giving feedback in the right way including the positives!

 - Dealing with under performance and managing difficult one to one situations